What is an administrative policy?

 If my unit needs to get a policy into one of the manuals, what do I do?

-If you think your proposed policy meets the criteria noted above, contact the Policy Analyst.
-The Administrative Policy Office can assist you with the development and drafting of your policy, and can provide additional information regarding the review and approval process that will be required.
+If you think your proposed policy meets the criteria noted above, contact the Administrative Policy Unit.
+The Administrative Policy Unit can assist you with the development and drafting of your policy, and can provide additional information regarding the review and approval process that will be required.

 Questions and Comments